 Katharine Gripp, Communications Manager

 Katharine is a multi-faceted creative human who wears many metaphorical hats (although, surprisingly, very few literal ones).
-Since moving to Berkeley three years ago, she has at various times worked as a professional modern dancer, ballet teacher, online news journalist, publishing agent assistant, art model, personal trainer, and nonprofit website designer/project manager – clearly putting to good use the B.A. in English and correlate in Medieval and Renaissance history that she received from Vassar College in 2013.
+Since moving to Berkeley, she has at various times worked as a professional modern dancer, ballet teacher, online news journalist, publishing agent assistant, art model, personal trainer, and nonprofit project manager—clearly putting to good use the B.A. in English and correlate in Medieval and Renaissance history that she received from Vassar College in 2013.
 She has published a couple sci-fi/fantasy short stories in anthology magazines, and hopes that this year, really, will be the one where she completes that novel she’s been working on for so long.
-This is her third year working with NaNoWriMo, and she couldn’t be happier to be a part of this wacky, wonderful community again.
+She couldn’t be happier to be a part of the wacky, wonderful NaNoWriMo community.

 Jezra Lickter, Web Developer